-1. Expend more funds than received in the fiscal year unless the debt guideline below is met.
+1. Expend more funds than have been received in the current fiscal year unless the debt guideline below is met.

-I have interpreted that compliance is demonstrated when a review of the College's annually fiscal year audited financial statements do not indicate that annual expenses over the preceding fiscal year exceeded general fund income.
+I have interpreted that compliance is demonstrated when a review of the College's Monthly financial statements over a 12-month period (previous fiscal year) and the audited annual statement do not indicate that annual expenses exceeded general fund income.

-This interpretation is reasonable because monthly statements provide an early indication of expenditure patterns of the institution on a month-by-month basis wherein the Board can compare revenues to expenditures directly.
-Further, the 12 monthly financial statements of July through June, when taken together, are eventually subject to audit by the Board's selected auditor for review and ultimate audit report of the fiscal year, which would indicate if there was an excess of expenditures over revenues.
+This interpretation is reasonable because monthly audited statements provide a clear view of expenditure patterns of the institution on a month-by-month basis and ultimately conclude with the year-end budget which occurs on June 30th of each year wherein the Board can compare revenues to expenditures directly.
+Furthermore, these 12 monthly statements are eventually subject to audit by the Board's selected auditor for review and ultimate audit report, which would further indicate if there was an excess of expenditures over revenues.